Bully Pulpit ~ (n): “An office or position that provides its occupant with an outstanding opportunity to speak out on any issue”

-As free men increasingly won the right to vote in England and the U.S. during the 19th century, economic liberalism morphed from free-market ideology into a mostly free market increasingly regulated to tamp down some of these externalities — things people didn’t like about completely free markets.
+As free men increasingly won the right to vote in Britain and the U.S. during the 19th century, economic liberalism morphed from free-market ideology into a mostly free market increasingly regulated to tamp down some of these externalities or things people didn’t like about completely free markets.
 Liberalism morphed into what’s best described as a reconciliation between capitalism and democracy.
 As people won the right to vote, workers and consumers voted to tinker with capitalism so as mitigate its negative effects on them.
-That is what the economic portion of the Progressive Era was all about and how the influential New Republic magazine came to define liberal.
+This is the type of liberalism the forenamed Ayn Rand’s followers dislike and would like to get rid of.
+It’s also what the economic portion of the Progressive Era was all about and how the influential New Republic magazine came to define liberal.
 The New Republic editors were part of a group centered in the Dupont Circle neighborhood of Washington, D.C. that included supporters of Teddy Roosevelt’s progressive agenda and Supreme Court Judges Felix Frankfurter and Oliver Wendell Holmes.
 Eventually, Teddy’s young cousin Franklin shed his conservative upbringing and joined the group.

 Gradually government grew bigger, and it wasn’t until after the Reagan Revolution of the 1980s that liberal became a dirty word that even Democratic politicians avoided like the plague.
 By then, there was a prevailing feeling among a critical balance of voters that it was time to pull back on the regulatory throttle.
 Marginalizing the term liberal was brilliant politics on the Republicans’ part, putting Democrats on the defensive.
 Meanwhile, conservatives got scared of the word capitalism, preferring free markets or free enterprise system, maybe because Karl Marx used capitalism negatively in the 1850s, though he wasn’t the first.
-You shouldn’t be scared of either term regardless of what you think.
+You shouldn’t be scared away from either term regardless of your views.

-Like liberalism, conservatism is also a difficult-to-define term that’s changed over time.
-Traditional American conservatives were less likely to favor interventionist over isolationist foreign policies than today’s more Hawkish Republicans, and less likely to define “pro-business” as either pro-Wall Street or pro-free trade.
+Like liberalism, conservatism is a difficult-to-define term that’s changed over time.
+Traditional American conservatives were less likely to favor interventionist over isolationist foreign policies than today’s more Hawkish Republicans, and less likely to define “pro-business” as either pro-Wall Street or pro-free trade — often favoring more “main street” small businesses over corporations or protectionism (tariffs) over free trade (more in Chapter 21).
 Conservatives in most eras are leery of change, while more “reactionary” conservatives favor restoration of earlier political or social orders.
 Soldier/journalist Ambrose Bierce took a friendly jab at everyone in his Devil’s Dictionary (1881-1906), defining a conservative as a statesman “who is enamored with existing evils, as distinguished from the Liberal, who would replace them with others.”

 Aside from changing over time, liberal and conservative also have different meanings in international, as opposed to domestic, contexts.
 Here’s where liberal gets really tricky.
 When American relations with Cuba began to improve in 2015, American commentators expressed hope that Cuba would “liberalize their economy.”
 Wasn’t it already ultra-liberal because it was communist?
 No; the term switches even as it crosses the narrow 90-mile strait between Florida and Cuba.
 Overseas, we hope for other countries to liberalize their economies in the old-fashioned, free-market sense of the word — to make them what, stateside, we’d call more conservative.
 Conservatives (and liberals) that favor overseas military interventions strive to protect what the rest of what the world now defines as liberalism: representative government, free markets, and individual rights.
 Neoconservatives sent Americans into combat in Iraq in 2003 to fight for liberalism in the broader sense of the word.
 When the Taliban, al Qaeda, or ISIS hates on Western liberals, they mean all of us.